Scheduler#

 void connectInputs(const std::vector<std::shared_ptr<Aidge::Tensor>> &data)#

-Place the data tensors inside in the data input tensor of the graphView.
+Connect input tensors to the data input of the GraphView.
 In case of multiple data input tensors, they are mapped to producers in the order given by the graph.

 Parameters: